 Create a topic branch from where you want to base your work.

-This is usually the master branch.
+This is usually the main branch.

 Only target release branches if you are certain your fix must be on that branch.